-For anyone who is interested in switching pictures around, but doesn't like all the nail holes, the hanging hardware will be the best option to hang the artworks.
-Attaching hanging hardware to a solid wood frame is easier, faster and more full-proof than many people think.
+For anyone who is interested in switching pictures frames around and DIY picture frames, the hanging system on the back of your frame is crucial.
+You frame will in risk of falling with wrong hanging hardware installed.
+However, attaching hanging hardware to a solid wood frame is easier, faster and more full-proof than many people think.

-There are two basic types of hangers: a saw tooth hanger for smaller frames and a picture wire for larger frames.
-All you need to install an attaching hanging hardware is a small level, a hammer, a pencil, and a tape measure.
+There are two basic types of hangers: a saw tooth hanger for smaller frames and a picture wire or D-ring for larger frames.
+All you need to install hanging hardware is a small level, a hammer, a pencil, and a tape measure.

 The small level, the pencil, and the tape measure already explain themselves clearly.
 As for the perfect hammer, you may use the traditional framing hammers that buried in your toolbox, which are heavy duty rip hammers with a straight claw.
 Otherwise, a lightweight framing hammer with a titanium hammerhead and a fiberglass handle will increase velocity and protect your artworks and frames from being destroyed.